Convergence Movement: Development

+In 1999, Timothy Paul Baymon was initially elevated into the episcopacy by Peter Paul Brennan, Carl Jimenez, James Lagona and Joseph Grenier; and in December 2000, he would receive a conditional ordination by Herman R. Cannady Sr. Baymon had established the Holy Communion of Churches as a Convergence Movement denomination, where he was also elevated as their archbishop in 2000; and by 2015, he would then be enthroned as patriarch.

+In 2005, the Christian Life Network of Churches and Ministries was established by Thomas Henry Jr., before eventually reorganizing itself in 2011 through the principles of the Convergence Movement as the Apostolic Communion of Churches.
+Under Archbishop Henry, the Apostolic Communion of Churches formalized intercommunion with a province of the Evangelical Episcopal Communion (Missio Mosaic), and the Anglican Diocese of Kibondo in Tanzania.

 In 2011, Evangelical Episcopal Bishop Derek Jones was received by the Convocation of Anglicans in North America into the Anglican Church in North America.
-By March 2012, under the leadership of Quintin Moore, the Communion of Evangelical Episcopal Churches entered full communion with his Christian Communion International as the denomination's United States province.
+By March 2012—under the leadership of Quintin Moore—the Communion of Evangelical Episcopal Churches entered full communion with his denomination, Christian Communion International, as the denomination's United States province.

 From 2008–2014, the Communion of Evangelical Episcopal Churches held informal ecumenical dialogue with the Roman Catholic Church through Bishop Tony Palmer.
-During an audience with Pope Francis, Palmer and Bishop Emilio Alvarez represented their denomination; Alvarez was the official translator for the meeting.
+During an audience with Pope Francis, Palmer and Bishop Emilio Alvarez represented this denomination; Alvarez was the official translator for the meeting.
 Palmer continued to serve in papal audiences until his death, befriending Pope Francis.